Ruturajn/Sypherize/README.md

 The file [`ROAD_MAP.md`](https://github.com/Ruturajn/Sypherize/blob/main/ROAD_MAP.md)
-is a summary of what I picked up from the playlist, which includes a set of steps, that outline the whole design.
+is a summary of what I picked up from the playlist, which includes a set of steps, that describe the whole design.
 It's mainly for my understanding, but you can definitely give it a read if you like.